 The interdisciplinary team at Flatirons is skilled at working with patients with a wide variety of medical and surgical concerns.
 Your length of stay will vary based on your goals and your progress.
-Our goal is for every patient to progress as quickly as is possible.
+Our goal is for every patient to progress as quickly as possible.

 Each patient has the benefit of receiving the skills and expertise of many professionals.
 Physicians, nurses, social workers, rehabilitation specialists, and nutritionists work together with you.
 They guide your care plan according to your needs.

 Recovery does not end when you leave Flatirons Health and Rehab.
-Your Therapy team will recommend a plan for "home", wherever that may be.
+Your Therapy team will recommend a plan for "home," wherever that may be.

-It is also beneficial to have a physiatrist on the team as a consultant and co-physician in the care of a patient, as they can provide other services such as joint aspiration and injections that would otherwise necessitate waiting for an appointment out of the facility.
+It is also beneficial to have a physiatrist on the team as a consultant and co-physician in the care of a patient, as they can provide other services such as joint aspirations and injections that would otherwise necessitate waiting for an appointment out of the facility.

 Healogics has developed successful wound healing and prevention techniques.
 They provide the nurse consultants we use to address wound care.
 These nurses are experts in wound healing.
 Visit their website at www.healogics.com for more information about their care.
 Your Flatirons nurses can provide information about the wound management program here at Flatirons Health and Rehab.